Top 10 Best German Bands

 5. Helloween

-Helloween is a German power metal band founded in 1984 in Hamburg, Northern Germany.
-The band is a pioneering force in the power metal genre, and their second and third studio albums, Keeper of the Seven Keys: Part I and Part II, are considered masterpieces of the genre.
-The group has continued to release... read more
+Helloween is a German power metal band founded in 1984 in Hamburg, West Germany.
+The band is a pioneering force in the power metal genre, and its second and third studio albums, Keeper of the Seven Keys: Part I and Part II, are considered landmarks of the genre.
+The group has continued to release albums... read more

 I'd never heard of this band before, but after checking them out on YouTube, I have to agree.
 How the heck are they below some of the ones above?
 Arguably, their style is not quite as diverse, but let's face it: the '80s itself was pretty uniform in style too.